accedius/spring-client-server/README.md

 If server application is throwing an error, that wanted port is already in use:

 - At `server` project files at `src/main/resources/application.properties` change value `server.port = 8080` to `8081` or any other port number, compliant to your system port notation.
+Do not forget to change `client`'s `application.properties` accordingly, the file is located similarly.